 SAS students use computer applications in endeavors from physics simulations to art installations.
 The school encourages familiarity with the G Suite for Education applications (Gmail, Docs, Drive, Slides, and Sheets) as well as discipline-appropriate applications such as Fathom in Math classes or Duolingo in Language courses.
 Students have access to school-owned Windows computers in the Agee Library and to Apple iMacs in the Tech Lab.
 The school's student information system, CORE, allows students and families ready access, including mobile access, to homework assignments, class schedules, directories, and other information.
 High-speed Internet access is available across campus.
 A firewall provides appropriate filtering of web content, viruses, and junk email.

 Classroom technology includes Promethean Activ boards or Epson BrightLink interactive projectors and Chromebook carts which may be reserved by any teacher for classroom use.
 Middle School students enjoy a 1:1 Chromebook program.
 Students learn to use word processing, spreadsheet, presentation, and graphics software as well as class-specific applications such as Fathom (math) and Logger Pro (physics).

 Middle School 1:1 Chromebook Program

 As digital citizens, we expect that today’s students will be familiar and comfortable with a variety of computing devices.
 Increased access to devices and the internet means that teachers have more flexibility when using various technologies and devices in their classrooms.
-SAS has met this expectation, in part, by implementing a 1:1 program to provide a school-owned Chromebook to each middle school student for use while on-campus.
-Students receive explicit instruction in educational applications for their Chromebooks and other devices in Tech 6 and Tech 7 courses.
+SAS has met this expectation, in part, by implementing a 1:1 program to provide a school-owned Chromebook to each middle school student.
 It is our goal that a student entering high school would know both how to use a computing device for learning and be able to choose the type of device most suited for their particular needs.
 Middle School students should not bring their own Chromebook or laptop to campus.